dahernandez/ChatApplication/README.md

     2.Open browser and enter url localhost:8080

-    3.Login with username: user and pass: password
+    3.Login with username: user and pass: password (after the npm start)

 ### Part 2. ( Server )
         - mvn spring-boot:run (in the springServer folder)